-Johnny Depp and Marilyn Manson Have A Long History Of Opposing Witch Hunts
+Johnny Depp And Marilyn Manson Have A Long History Of Opposing Witch Hunts

 Johnny Depp, Marilyn Manson, and the others were quick to stand up against injustice.
 It would be easy to become insulated into a small group of wealthy rockers, and actors, but people like Johnny Depp and Marilyn Manson have big hearts behind their rather bizarre costumes.
 They didn’t like that some people judge others based on their appearance.

-Johnny Depp, Marilyn Manson, Eddie Vedder, Henry Rollins and Natalie Maines chose to reach out and help three poor boys who were rotting in a federal prison.
-While Depp and Manson don’t always publicize their benevolent activities this one, in addition to Johnny’s generosity to Hunter S. Thompson and his widow have gained media attention.
+Johnny Depp, Marilyn Manson, Eddie Vedder, Henry Rollins, and Natalie Maines chose to reach out and help three poor boys who were rotting in a federal prison.
+While Depp and Manson don’t always publicize their benevolent activities, this one, in addition to Johnny’s generosity to Hunter S. Thompson and his widow, have gained media attention.

 Johnny Depp came under fire from his ex-wife Amber Heard in 2016.
 Amber claimed abuse telling some odd story about having an iPhone thrown at her face, just days after Johnny Depp’s mother passed.
 Amber actually filed for a divorce just three days after Johnny lost his mother.